InitWare/CGrpFS/README.md

 the containing CGroup of a PID.
 If a PID is inquired about which does not currently belong to any CGroup, it is automatically added to the root CGroup, in line with the behaviour on Linux.

+Because only NetBSD's PUFFS (and its FUSE emulation, PERFUSE) support poll() (but not the installation of Kernel Queues filters), while FUSE for other BSDs doesn't, and because the `release_agent` mechanism is fundamentally fragile, CGrpFS listens on a sequenced-packet socket in the Unix domain at `/var/run/cgrpfs.notify`.
+On a process exiting, a `siginfo_t` structure is prepared and sent as a message to every peer connected to that socket.
+InitWare uses this to help track process lifecycle.

 Some effort is made to be resilient to out-of-memory conditions.
 This is untested and may not work.
 Whether libfuse is similarly resilient is another